maro7tigre/PySignalDecipher/command_system/docs/component.md

 ### How Project Serialization Connects Everything

 1. `ProjectManager` coordinates model serialization and layout saving
-2. `ObservableEncoder` serializes observable models and their properties
+2. `ObservableEncoder` serializes observable models, their properties, and hierarchy information
 3. `ProjectSerializer` handles different file formats and storage
 4. When saving layouts with projects, layout data is appended to the project file
 5. When loading, the model is reconstructed first, then layout is applied